 Referee: Waits at the goal line near the center of the field for the balance of the crew to signal their readiness for the play to begin.
 Simultaneously, he is counting the receiving team.
 He shares that count with the Wing officials.
 In no case will he mark the ball ready for play while the receivers have more than 11 players on the field.
+In addition, it is the Referee's call at the time of the kick as to whether Kickers were legally positioned for the kick.
 Check off that the Wing Officials are ready; then check with the Umpire; finally check off with the ECO and blow to ball ready-for-play.

 Umpire: Moves up the numbers with the ball to the kicker's 40 yard line (or other appropriate yard line if a penalty is involved) and moves toward the center of the field.
-Hand the ball to the kicker and brief him on how to proceed; allow the kicker to place the ball legally; count the kicking team and share that count with the Deep Officials.
-In the case that there are more or less than 11 players for the kicking team, give a strong indication that they need to get to 11; under no circumstances allow the ball to come alive with more than 11 players for the kicking team.
-When the kicker is ready, move to a position between the kicker and the ball; raise a hand to signal your readiness for the ball to be made ready-for-play while holding the other arm out to the side to block the kicker's path to the ball.
-Wait on the Referee's ready-for-play whistle; then, drop both arms, move out of the kicker's way, and instruct him that it is time to make the kick.
+Hand the ball to the kicker and strongly brief him on how to proceed including warning instructions for the entire Kicking team's legal pre-kick positions; allow the kicker to place the ball legally; count the kicking team and share that count with the Deep Officials.
+In the case that there are more or less than 11 players for the kicking team, give a strong indication that they need to get to 11; under no circumstances allow the ball to come alive with more than 11 players for the kicking team; raise a hand to signal your readiness for the ball to be made ready-for-play.
+Wait on the Referee's ready-for-play whistle.
+Upon ready-for-play drop his arm and await the kick.
+The Umpire is responsible for judging the Kicker's restraining line.
+Once the kick has been made the Umpire will circle back to the center of the field.
 In the case where the kicker tells the Umpire he will be deliberately kicking short, it is permissible for the Umpire to signal this to the rest of the crew that this is the case (beanbag in hand would be such a permissible and unobtrusive signal).

-Wing Officials: Move down the sideline to the receiver's 10 yard line and step off the field of play to the restraining liner around the field.
+Wing Officials: Move down the sideline to the receiver's 10 yard line and step off the field of play to the restraining line around the field.
 Count the receiving team and share that count with each other and the Referee.
 Upon receipt of the Deep Officials' signal that they are ready, with beanbag in hand raise an arm to indicate readiness on that side of the field for the Referee's ready-for-play signal.
 When the Referee has acknowledged readiness, drop the arm and move to the restraining line.

-Deep Officials: Move to the Kicker's and Receiver's kick restraining lines, Side Judge to the kicker's 40 and Field Judge to the 50 (unless modified by penalty).
+Deep Officials: Move to the Receiver's kick restraining line, the 50 (unless modified by penalty).
 Count the kicking team and share that count with each other and the Umpire.
 Once the count is confirmed, with beanbag in hand raise your arm to indicate readiness.
 Once the Wing on your side has raised his arm, drop yours.
-Move back to the restraining line.
+Move back to the restraining line surrounding the field.